Fed up of police harassment, woman withdraws sexual assault complaint

-22-year-old who fell unconscious and was molested after drinking water a stranger offered her in Bandra last month says the Nirmal Nagar police and the Crime Branch have repeatedly questioned her, even hounded her at home and accused her of being a liar; cops refute her allegations and say tests have proved that she was not sexually abused
+22-yr-old who fell unconscious and was molested after drinking water a stranger offered her in Bandra last month says the Nirmal Nagar police and the Crime Branch have accused her of being a liar

 For the 22-year-old who was offered water by a woman, knocked unconscious and then molested by at least two men in Bandra last month, horror has piled on horror.
 Far from being sympathetic to her in the course of their investigation into her ordeal, the police have allegedly ensured that her life got more miserable in the weeks that followed.

 Instead of trying to find out who had molested her, officials from the Nirmal Nagar police and the Crime Branch have repeatedly questioned her and even accused her of being a liar, of misleading them, cooking up the story to save herself from her parents and even taunted her for not having a boyfriend despite being 22 years old.

 Fed up, and with all hopes of justice crushed, the survivor approached the Nirmal Nagar police last week to take her complaint back.
 “Registering the complaint was the biggest mistake of my life,” she told mid-day yesterday.